-Notes: Share of traders who submit or accept an offer at the final units, which yield gains from trade of $\in 0.20$ in exchange for an externality of $\in 1.50$.
+Notes: Share of traders who submit or accept an offer at the final units, which yield gains from trade of $\in 0.20$ in exchange for an externality of $\in 1.50$ .
 Median splits are based on moral costs within the matching group.

-A set of follow-up treatments distinguish between these two forces more directly.
-To study the role of market selection in FULL, we compared homogeneous groups that consist of traders close to the median preference for canceling donations (HOM) to heterogeneous groups that include the traders on both extremes (HET).
+A set of follow-up treatments distinguish between market selection and replacement logic more directly.

+Direct evidence for market selection.
+In two new treatments with the same market structure as FULL, we divide participants into homogeneous groups that consist of traders close to the median preference for canceling donations (HOM), and heterogeneous groups that include traders on both extremes (HET).
 The main interest is in comparing outcomes in the HOM groups to the original FULL treatments as well as to HET.
 If market selection drives the erosion of morals in FULL, limiting its scope in HOM would lead to less erosion compared to the erosion in HET and FULL.